-This degree is designed for students currently in the intelligence or national security communities or for those who wish to enter one of these career fields.
-It provides a comprehensive study of the theory and practice of intelligence and national security policy, process, and implementation, both in historical and contemporary perspectives.
+This degree is designed for students currently in the national security community or for those who wish to enter this career field.
+It provides a comprehensive study of the theory and practice of national security policy, process, and implementation, both in historical and contemporary perspectives.

-This degree is designed for students who seek careers in the intelligence field, as well as professionals whose agencies or clientele are charged with the acquisition and interpretation of intelligence.
-It features courses in fundamental intelligence disciplines, such as analysis and epistemology, intelligence collection, and deception.
-The program equips the student with all of the requisite tools and knowledge, required and anticipated, that are necessary for professional success in the field.
+This degree is designed for students who seek careers in the intelligence or counterintelligence field, as well as professionals whose agencies or clientele are charged with the acquisition and interpretation of intelligence.
+It features courses in fundamental intelligence disciplines, such as intelligence collection, analysis and epistemology, counterintelligence and deception, and covert action.
+The program equips the student with all of the requisite tools and knowledge necessary for professional success in the field.